lwcarani/bloom-filter/README.md

    * @param filter The Bloom filter to check.
    * @param str The string to check for.
    * @return true if the element might be in the set, false if it definitely is not.
+   * Note: Due to the probabilistic nature of Bloom filters, this function may
+   * return true for elements that were not actually added to the filter (false positive).
+   * However, it will never return false for elements that were added (no false negatives).
    *)
   let probably_contains filter str =
     let rec check i =